Osteoid

 Osteoid makes up about fifty percent of bone volume and forty percent of bone weight.
 It is composed of fibers and ground substance.
 The predominant type of fiber is type I collagen and comprises ninety percent of the osteoid.
 The ground substance is mostly made up of chondroitin sulfate and osteocalcin.

+Physiology

+To allow bone mineralization to take place, osteoblasts secrete tissue-nonspecific alkaline phosphatase into the osteoid to break down pyrophosphate, an extracellular inhibitor of hydroxyapatite precipitation which otherwise prevents precipitation of hydroxyapetite crystals from extracellular fluid which is supersaturated in Ca2+ and PO43- ions.

 Disorders

-When there is insufficient nutrient minerals or osteoblast dysfunction, the osteoid does not mineralize properly, and it accumulates.
+When there are insufficient nutrient minerals or osteoblast dysfunction, the osteoid does not mineralize properly and accumulates.
 The resultant disorder is termed rickets in children and osteomalacia in adults.
 A deficiency of type I collagen, such as in osteogenesis imperfecta, also leads to defective osteoid and brittle, fracture-prone bones.

-In some cases, secondary hyperparathyroidism can cause disturbance in mineralisation of calcium and phosphate.
+In some cases, secondary hyperparathyroidism can cause a disturbance in mineralisation of calcium and phosphate.

-Another condition is a disturbance in primitive transformed cells of mesenchymal origin which exhibit osteoblastic differentiation and produce malignant osteoid.
+Another condition is a disturbance in primitive transformed cells of mesenchymal origin, which exhibit osteoblastic differentiation and produce malignant osteoid.
 This results in the formation of a malignant primary bone tumor known as osteosarcoma or osteogenic sarcoma.
 This malignancy most often develops in adolescence during periods of rapid osteoid formation (commonly referred to as growth spurts).